anbox-cloud/discourse-docs/howto/application/test.md

 +----------------------+-------------+---------+---------+------+---------------+------------------------+
 ```

-In the above output, the IP address and the exposed port of the running container is `10.226.4.168:10000/tcp`
+In the above output, the IP address and the exposed port of the running instance is `10.226.4.168:10000/tcp`

 ## Connect Appium with Android Instance

 As the endpoint `10.226.4.168:10000/tcp` shown above is not exposed to the public internet, the Android instance is not accessible from outside of the subnet the LXD instance is on.
-To connect to the exposed ADB port you have to setup a secure and encrypted SSH tunnel to the LXD machine the container is running on.
+To connect to the exposed ADB port you have to setup a secure and encrypted SSH tunnel to the LXD machine the instance is running on.
 For that you should have an SSH client available you can use to setup the tunnel.

 On a Linux system you can setup a tunnel with the following command: